gjpelletier/delta_method/README.md

-# Nonlinear regression using the delta-method or parametric bootstrap to estimate confidence intervals and prediction intervals
+# Confidence intervals for nonlinear regression using the delta-method or parametric bootstrap in Jupyter Notebooks, Python, or MATLAB

 by Greg Pelletier (gjpelletier@gmail.com)